 Part of the score was released as volume 2 of the soundtrack album The Music of Grand Theft Auto V.

 The Music of Grand Theft Auto V contains songs layered, mixed and arranged by DJ Shadow from the original interactive in-game score, and hence does not contain the original material provided by Edgar Froese.
 Thus, Tangerine Dream decided to release a limited edition of a selection of TD's only compositions for their fans -- The Cinematic Score GTA 5.
+Notably the album shares a track with the album The Castle (2013), released four months ago: A Place Of Mercy was retitled to Draw The Last Line Somewhere for this release.

 Only a few days after its CD release this album became available as MP3 download at the Tangerine Dream Download Shop as well.